 Mentors In Residence

-Onyeka Obiocha is the Director of Innovation at Dwight Hall where he focuses on developing trainings, programs, and partnerships to support members of the Yale and Greater New Haven communities dedicated to creating social change.
+Onyeka Obiocha is Associate Director at CITY.
+Previously, he was the inaugural Director of Innovation at Dwight Hall, focusing on developing trainings, programs, and partnerships to support members of the Yale and Greater New Haven communities dedicated to creating social change.
 Outside of Yale, Ony’s work spans community development, social entrepreneurship, and civic consulting.
 He recently moved from President and Co-Founder of A Happy Life, a social enterprise dedicated to creating a happier world for all, to launching Breakfast Lunch & Dinner a design studio that aims to build social cohesion through economic and cultural development.
 Prior to his entrepreneurial endeavors Ony consulted for Special Olympics International and launched a microcosignment program in South Africa.

 At Yale, Peter is a Mentor-in-Residence at Tsai CITY and an Executive Fellow at the Yale Center for Business and the Environment.
 This involves guest-lecturing on selected courses, helping accelerate social and environmental entrepreneurship across campus, offering career advice for students, and hosting a new Net Zero Action Group.